anywhichway/nano-memoize/README.md

   maxAge: number, // number of milliseconds to cache a result
   serializer: function, // the serializer/key generator to use for single argument functions (multi-argument functions do not use a serializer)
   equals: function, // the equals function to use for multi-argument functions, e.g. deepEquals for objects (single-argument functions use serializer not equals)
-  vargs: boolean // forces the use of multi-argument paradigm, auto set if function has a spread a
+  vargs: boolean // forces the use of multi-argument paradigm, auto set if function has a spread argument or uses `arguments` in its body.
+}

+# Release History (reverse chronological order)

+2018-02-07 v0.0.2 Documentation updates

+2018-02-07 v0.1.1 Documentationand benchmark updates

+2018-02-01 v0.1.0 Documentation updates.
+50 byte decrease.

+2018-01-27 v0.0.7b BETA Documentation updates.

+2018-01-27 v0.0.6b BETA Minor size and speed improvements.

+2018-01-27 v0.0.5b BETA Fixed edge case where multi-arg key may be shorter than current args.

+2018-01-27 v0.0.4b BETA Fixed benchmarks.
+Removed maxSize.
+More unit tests.
+Fixed maxAge.

+2018-01-27 v0.0.3b BETA More unit tests.
+Documentation.
+Benchmark code in repository not yet running.

+2018-01-24 v0.0.2a ALPHA Minor speed enhancements.
+Benchmark code in repository not yet running.

+2018=01-24 v0.0.1a ALPHA First public release.
+Benchmark code in repository not yet running.